 The end of the cooking time depends on the size of the pork and the temperature of the oil.
 Therefore, the actual time required may vary from this recipe.
 The best way to decide when to remove it from the oil is to look at the color.
 I deep-fried the pork until lightly golden, as it was followed by a second round of deep-frying over high heat to crisp up the pork.

 Let the pork cools for ten minutes before deep-frying for the second round.
 This time the temperature should be at around 200°C/390°F. This time, if you put the chopsticks into the oil, streams of bubbles will rise vigorously around it instead of bubbling slowly.

 The second round of deep-frying takes about one minute, and you should keep watching closely as the color will turn quickly at a high temperature.

-Once the color turns golden, remove the pork pieces immediately and drain them on a paper towel or a colander.
+Once the color turns golden brown and without burnt pieces, remove the pork belly pieces immediately and drain them on a paper towel or a wire rack.

 Deep-fried pork belly is best to serve with some vegetables since it is fatty.
 You can serve it with some lettuce or any salad of your choice.
 My more traditional approach is to blanch some leafy vegetables such as bok choy, which double up as garnish.

 Here are two related pork recipes specially picked for you if you enjoy this fried pork belly.